 Level-1 biohazard is the least severe and only requires basic protective equipment to stay safe, such as gloves and a face mask.

 Level-2 biohazard, you are at risk for a mild disease that is unlikely to spread through the air.

 Level-3 biohazards cause serious diseases and can be fatal if you do not seek prompt treatment after exposure.
 Most people exposed to level-3 biohazards survive if they take the proper steps after infection.

 Level-4 biohazards are deadly viruses for which no treatment exists.

 What Are Some Examples of Biohazards?

 You are likely wondering about biohazard examples so that you can get a clear picture of the threat you might be facing.
 Here are a few examples:

 - Blood and other bodily fluids that are present at the scene of a death or crime are considered biohazardous.
-A professional blood cleanup crew is required to decontaminate and remediate the areas affected to return it to a safe condition for inhabitants.
+A professional blood cleanup crew is required to decontaminate and remediate the areas affected to return them to a safe condition for inhabitants.

 - Hoarding situations often contain biohazardous materials.
-Underneath the towers of clutter there may be animal and human feces, urine, decomposing waste, and/or hazardous chemicals.
+Underneath the towers of clutter, there may be animal and human feces, urine, decomposing waste, and/or hazardous chemicals.

 - Body parts and decaying animals are other threats that can contribute to the spread of harmful pathogens.